Content

 But what about apple cider vinegar for dandruff?
 Is it internet lore or a legitimate treatment?

 There isn’t strong scientific research supporting the use of apple cider vinegar for dandruff.
-It may stop the fungus that causes dandruff from growing, but other treatments are probably more effective.
+It may eventually stop the fungus that causes dandruff from growing, but other treatments are probably more effective.

 Content